Menu

 Along with having a protector, you should routinely clean your mattress as well.
 We recommend vacuuming it at least once a season to get any dust or dirt that's deep down.

-When it comes to spills or stains, there are many home remedies for removing unwanted materials from your mattress.
+When it comes to spills or stains, there are many home remedies, like baking soda and white vinegar solutions, in addition to dedicated stain removers for removing unwanted materials from your mattress.
 Just be sure to check your manufacturer's warranty before testing any DIY mattress cleaners.

 When you get into bed, you're cuddling with everything that comes in contact with your sheets — your pets, dead skin cells, lotions, crumbs and any other unidentifiable objects that your kids bring to bed with them.
 Because your sheets are the thing on your bed that you come in contact with the most, it's important to wash them about once a week.